-Wendy Kayler-Thomson is a partner of Forte Family Lawyers and has practised as a lawyer specialising in family law for 25 years.
-Wendy is recognised as one of Melbourne’s leading family lawyers in Doyle’s 2019 Guide to the Australian Legal Market, as well as one of Melbourne’s leading family lawyers in High-value and Complex Property matters and a recommended lawyer in parenting matters.
+Wendy Kayler-Thomson is a partner of Forte Family Lawyers and has practised as a lawyer specialising in family law for more than 25 years.
+Wendy is recognised as one of Melbourne’s leading family lawyers in Doyle’s 2020 Guide to the Australian Legal Market.

 Wendy develops close and trusted relationships with her clients and the wide network of professionals that refer her work.
 Wendy’s approach is tailored to each individual client’s needs, recognising that for most people, the breakdown of a relationship is one of their most stressful and challenging experiences.
 Wendy brings a high attention to detail, strategic advice and a depth of expert knowledge about family law.
 Wendy has a commercial background and has acted for many clients with complex financial arrangements.
 She works closely with her clients’ accountants and other professional advisors to ensure that all the complexities of those arrangements, including tax impacts and restructuring, are dealt with as part of any settlement.